guhjy/magicfor/README.md

 The **magicfor** package makes to resolve the problem being kept readability.

-Let's just add two lines before the for loop.
+You just add two lines before the for loop.
 First, load the library.
 Second, call `magic_for()`.
 Notice that the main for loop is kept intact.